A Peaceful Mind: Mindfulness and Compassion-based Interventions

 - Theoretical introduction to emotion regulation processes, and contemplative practice.
-This block allows students to become familiar with definitions and theoretical models related to concepts of mindfulness and compassion as well as experience the practice themselves.
+This block allows students to become familiar with definitions and theoretical models related to emotion regulation, concepts of mindfulness and compassion, as well as experience the practice themselves.

 - Neuropsychology of contemplative practice.
 This block allows students to understand how the contemplative practice influences the brain and its functions.

 - Application of contemplative practices.
-In this block, students will learn about mindfulness- and compassion-based interventions in education, clinical interventions, and organizations.
+In this block, students will learn about mindfulness- and compassion-based interventions in education, mental and physical health, and within organizations.

 The first edition of this summer programme was organized in collaboration with Dr. Maja Wrzesien, who received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 656333.

 The programme schedule from Monday to Thursday includes:

 - Morning lecture(s) and excursions (approximately 3 hours)

 - Lunch break (1 hour; lunch is provided by the University)